 The camera shot angle is used to specify the location where the camera is placed to take a shot.
 The position of the camera in relation to the subjects can affect the way the viewer perceives the scene.
 A scene may be shot simultaneously from multiple camera angles to amplify the cinematic effect and the emotions.

-There are many camera angles at a filmmaker's disposal and can even be combined for additional effect.
+Filmmakers can decide to combine different camera angles for enhanced effect.
+Wondering how many camera angles are there?
 Here's a rundown of every camera angle, how they work, and whey they might work best in your next shot list.

 Ultimate Guide to Camera Angles • Subscribe on YouTube